 During the first 10 years, it’s pretty much all red.
 After 20 years, it’s about even.
 It would be easy for doubt to creep in.
+Or fatigue.

 But then there’s a breakthrough.
 After 30 years, earnings are now greater than principal.
 But look at 40 years, and 50.
 The earnings tower over the principal.

 This is the financial flywheel in action.
 Lots of steady plodding.
 Compounding doing its thing.
 Eventually, momentum.